 The other area where the Air+ deliver in droves is with the active noise-cancelling technology.
 This is a rare feature on wireless in-ears, so it's not only a surprise to see it available on a pair at this price point, it's even more surprising just how able this technology performs.

 ANC functions by using microphones to counter surrounding noise, which helps disguise surrounding and bothersome sounds.
-It's especially good for reducing hiss and hum - the kind of annoying sounds you'll hear on planes, trains and such like.
-Couple that with the well isolated fit, however, and the Air+ block out the majority of surrounding sounds, such as colleagues' conversations.
-It makes for a great way to get your focus on, unfussed by those around you.
+It's especially good for reducing hiss and hum - the kind of annoying sounds you'll hear on planes, trains and such like - which we've found to be spot-on for long-haul flights.
+That said, for the sake of comfort, we've been reverting to our over-ear Bose NC 700 headphones because, well, we find extensive wear of in-ears to be less comfortable for us.

-Here the ANC comes in three modes: Manual, where you can set how strong the cancellation is (from 0 to 30); Smart, where the system sets the cancellation in real-time based on your active surroundings; and Ambient, which acts as a pass-through to hear a lot of what's around you - likely to be handy when out on an activity and ensuring you can hear enough.
+The ANC comes in three modes: Manual, where you can set how strong the cancellation is (from 0 to 30); Smart, where the system sets the cancellation in real-time based on your active surroundings; and Ambient, which acts as a pass-through to hear a lot of what's around you - handy when out on an activity and ensuring you can hear enough (it actually enables you to hear more than if you leave the headphones in your ears switched off, which we did one time to cut out some poorly placed speakers in a stadium that were cutting our eardrums).

 Why would you want a noise-cancelling system to set its own level?
 Well, if ANC is engaged to its maximum setting it can feel like sitting in a vacuum.
 That can be amazing when desired, such as on a plane, but sometimes it can feel like too much.
-The smart system adapts really well, without interruption, and as there are nuanced levels you won't notice any "jumps" from one degree to another as it adjusts (we've been watching with interest in the app as the dial automatically turns from 12 through to 16, for example, it's rather clever - although a lot of the time it says "1" when this isn't accurate, presumably a small bug in the app).
+The smart system adapts really well, without interruption, and as there are nuanced levels you won't notice any "jumps" from one degree to another as it adjusts.